Skip to content

 JapanA Guide to Naoshima – 9 Amazing Things to See on Japan’s Quirky Art Island

-The Sento Inland Sea, which lies between southern Honshu and Shikoku is home to countless islands worth visiting but you’ll be hard pressed to find one as unique and off-beat as Naoshima, rightfully dubbed the “Art Island”.
-Starting in the late 1980s, Naoshima has slowly but steadily been transformed from a sleepy fishing island to…
+The Sento Inland Sea, which lies between southern Honshu and Shikoku is home to loads of little islands, but I don’t think there are any as unique and off-beat as Naoshima, which has the fitting nickname “Art Island”.
+Starting in the late 1980s, Naoshima has bit by bit been transformed from a sleepy fishing island…

 A small wooden shrine under trees